 - Introduction to Honors Seminar

 - Freshman Seminar

 Upper-Division Library Information Literacy Curriculum

 Based on the delivery of lower-division information literacy instruction, liaison librarians work collaboratively with faculty in all the departments, schools, and colleges to tailor advanced information literacy instruction to upper-division students in their major studies (Tables 1-2).
 Liaison librarians target research and writing courses in all majors.
+At every opportunity, librarians seek to serve as research consultants to facilitate the successful delivery of information literacy content.
 Librarians may:

 - Collaborate with faculty and department curriculum committees to integrate information literacy instruction into the curriculum and learning outcomes of the academic unit.

 - Provide consultative services to teaching faculty to develop research assignments.